Olivier-Boudeville/OSDL-Snake/yag/doc/yag-osdl.rst

 **YAG-OSDL** is a GPL'd cross-platform tool whose purpose is to generate a static website from a set of image files stored in a directory tree, in order to build a full web gallery allowing to browse the pictures pleasantly afterwards, based on navigation options and thumbnails.

-Hierarchical thematical sort and comments are supported (see an older `example of result <http://osdl-data.esperide.org>`_).
+Hierarchical thematical sort and comments are supported; see an `example of result <http://osdl-data.esperide.org>`_.